github/docs/content/codespaces/developing-in-codespaces/using-codespaces-in-visual-studio-code.md

 ---

-## About {% data variables.product.prodname_codespaces %} in {% data variables.product.prodname_vscode %}
+## About {% data variables.product.prodname_github_codespaces %} in {% data variables.product.prodname_vscode %}

 You can use your local install of {% data variables.product.prodname_vscode %} to create, manage, work in, and delete codespaces.
-To use {% data variables.product.prodname_codespaces %} in {% data variables.product.prodname_vscode_shortname %}, you need to install the {% data variables.product.prodname_github_codespaces %} extension.
+To use {% data variables.product.prodname_github_codespaces %} in {% data variables.product.prodname_vscode_shortname %}, you need to install the {% data variables.product.prodname_github_codespaces %} extension.
 For more information on setting up Codespaces in {% data variables.product.prodname_vscode_shortname %}, see "[Prerequisites](#prerequisites)."

 By default, if you create a new codespace on {% data variables.product.prodname_dotcom_the_website %}, it will open in the browser.
 If you would prefer to open any new codespaces in {% data variables.product.prodname_vscode_shortname %} automatically, you can set your default editor to be {% data variables.product.prodname_vscode_shortname %}.
 For more information, see "[Setting your default editor for {% data variables.product.prodname_codespaces %}](/codespaces/managing-your-codespaces/setting-your-default-editor-for-codespaces)."